Neha/react-contextapi-demo/README.md

 ## SearchBar component
 This component do the search in pokemon as well as it communicate with the Context provider too

+## How to Run?
+- npm install
+- npm start [it should run to your loclahost 3000]
+(if you are using port other than 3000.
+Go to src/context.js at line 10 updated the port or URL)